Arduino-CI/arduino_ci/REFERENCE.md

 To define a platform called `bogo` that uses a board called `potato:salad:bogo` (based on the `potato:salad` family), set it up in the `plaforms:` section.
 Note that this will override any default configuration of `bogo` if it had existed in `arduino_ci`'s `misc/default.yml` file.
 If this board defines particular features in the compiler, you can set those here.

+> Note that the platform names are arbitrary -- just keys in this yaml file and in the [`default.yml`](https://github.com/Arduino-CI/arduino_ci/blob/master/misc/default.yml) file included in this gem.
+That said, they are also case sensitive; defining the `bogo` platform will not let you refer to it as `Bogo` nor `BOGO`.

 ```yaml
 platforms:
   # our custom definition of the "bogo" platform